VFN SERVICE OFFICER

-As VFC Co- Service Officers we are available to help you accomplish the duties and responsibilities as Chapter Service Officer: we are constantly:
+As VFC Service Officer I Am available to help you accomplish the duties and responsibilities as Chapter Service Officer: I am constantly:

 * Enhancing our partnership with OPM for more information and coordinate, an OPM increased presence at various chapter meetings.